 Category Potential Challenge Possible Solutions

 Management Provide inadequate Board and The Board and senior

 oversight senior management oversight of the management understand

 stress-testing process thoroughly the stress test

 scenarios and approve the stress

 testing.

 Stress event Under-estimate the potential Take from lessons learned from

 severity and duration of stress the past

 events

 Stress event Take into Inadequate account of

 system-wide interactions and

 feedback effects caused by the

-market reactions to stress conditions
+market reactions to stress

-Non-systematic risk Have insufficient identification and Improve continually on internal
+Non existematic riels conditions Have insufficient identification and Improve continually on internal

-factors aggregation of risks on a firm-wide rating quality
+Non-systematic risk factors Improve continually on internal rating quality

-Tactors basis rating quanty
+Tactors aggregation of risks on a firm-wide basis rating quanty

-Ods15
+04313

 Risk models Have limitations associated with Improve continually

 stress-testing models and

 methodologies (e.g., inability to

 change stress scenarios flexibly in

 response to a rapidly evolving

 environment, and breakdown of

 statistic relationships in time of

 stress.)

 Products complexity Have an inadequate coverage of The Board and senior

 risks arising from, for example, management understand

 - Complex structured products thoroughly the stress test

 - Pipeline/securitization risk scenarios and approve the stress

 - Counterparty credit risk testing

 Funding liquidity Manage risk within the markets Seek for expert inputs to the

 which are highly interactive and stress-testing scenario

 monetary and fiscal policies of big assumptions

 markets have significant impacts on

 market liquidity